Blatt leaves Olympiakos 2 months after MS announcement

 At the time, he said he was determined to continue working despite “not being as agile or active.”

-Olympiakos says Blatt’s departure was a “consensual termination of cooperation.”
+Blatt’s departure was a “consensual termination of cooperation,” Olympiakos said without providing further details.

+The announcement comes two days after Olympiakos lost 82-63 to French team ASVEL in its opening Euroleague game of the season.

+Blatt was appointed coach of Cleveland in June 2014 and took the team to the NBA finals in his first season, losing to the Golden State Warriors.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports